sasabosnic/rgz/rssg.md

 [rssg](/bin/rssg) is an RSS feed generator written in shell.
 It's a good companion for [ssg](ssg.html).

-It gets feed's title, description, URL, and the list of items from an index file.
+It gets feed's description, URL, and the list of items from an index file.

-Then for every item it extracts an item's title and treats the rest of the file as its description, replacing all relative URLs with absolute ones.
+Then for every item it extracts its title and treats the rest of the file as its description, replacing all relative URLs with absolute ones.

 An index file can be in HTML or in Markdown format.